 - Check condition of insulation and connections of the work leads and insulation of power lead.
-If any insulation damage exists replace the lead immediately. - Remove the spatters from the welding gun nozzle.
-Spatters could interfere with the shielding gas flow to the arc. - Check the welding gun condition: replace it, if necessary. - Check condition and operation of the cooling fan.
+If any insulation damage exists replace the lead immediately. - Check the welding gun condition: replace it, if necessary. - Check condition and operation of the cooling fan.
 Keep clean its airflow slots.

-Periodic maintenance (every 200 working hours but at least once a year)
+Periodic maintenance (every 200 working hours but at list once every year)